Last Updated on 9 July 2021 by Dan

 Now this guide does assume you know where you want to go in terms of your holiday destination.

-Phase 1 looks at selection – making sure we’re getting the best possible cost-benefit experience for our money with the hotel/AirBnB we choose.
+Phase 1 looks at selection – making sure we’re getting the best possible cost-benefit experience for our money with the hotel/AirBnB we choose for our best value holiday.

-Phase 2 focuses more on the strategies we can undertake to reduce hotel costs once we’ve decided what we want to book.
+Phase 2 focuses more on the strategies we can undertake to reduce hotel costs once we’ve decided where we want to book for our best value holiday.

-Phase 3 looks at flights, and what we can do to reduce the costs in that area.
+Phase 3 looks at flights, and what we can do to reduce the costs in that area for our best value holiday.

 Phase 4 covers other common questions and considerations on holiday bookings.

-Here we shortlist hotels or an AirBnB – just jump to the appropriate section.
+Here we shortlist hotels or an AirBnB – just jump to the appropriate section for needs.

-I start off by plugging my destination and what would be my ideal dates into my online travel agency of choice.
+I start off by plugging my destination and what would be my ideal dates into my online travel agency of choice – personally I tend to use Expedia.
 I do this under a “Hotel only” search.

-I’ll then filter by “Guest rating”.
+I’ll then filter the results to display by “Guest Rating”.
 There’s a couple of things on this to note:

-I’m not filtering by hotel class (the standard 2-star, 3-star, 5-star system).
-When you begin to research star ratings you find out they’re really not that meaningful.
-They’re very country specific in how they’re applied and often are quite heavily weighted towards facilities rather than service and atmosphere.
-I’ve had better experiences in some 2 and 3 star hotels than supposed 5 stars.
+When you begin to research star ratings for hotels you find out they’re really not that meaningful.
+They’re very country specific in how they’re applied and often are quite heavily weighted towards having certain facilities rather than things that may matter more in feeling you’ve got a great value holiday like service and atmosphere.
+I’ve had significantly better experiences in some 2 and 3 star hotels than supposed 5 stars.

 The experiences of real guests are generally more reliable (just have a read of the reviews and comments to make sure they do appear to be genuine, unfortunately a hazard of the internet).